 Deferred financing fees relate to the external costs incurred to obtain financing for the Company.
-All deferred financing fees are amortized over the respective term of the financing using the effective interest method.
+Deferred financing fees are amortized over the respective term of the financing using the effective interest method, with the exception of the Company's revolving credit facility, as discussed in Note 7, for which deferred financing fees are amortized on a straight line basis over the term of the agreement.